wheelercj/email-linter/README.md

 ## Caveat

 Emails with multiple recipients usually don't say which address is yours.
-Sometimes there are patterns in the recipient addresses that hint at the answer, and email-linter looks for some of those, but sometimes there are not.
-This means there's a chance email-linter could say someone else's address is yours.
-If this happens to you but you see a pattern in the recipient addresses email-linter could use to improve its output, please let me know by [creating a new issue](https://github.com/wheelercj/email-linter/issues/new)!
+Sometimes there are patterns in the recipient addresses that hint at the answer, and Email Linter looks for some of those, but sometimes there are not.
+This means there's a chance Email Linter could say someone else's address is yours.
+If this happens to you but you see a pattern in the recipient addresses that could be used to improve the output, please let me know by [creating a new issue](https://github.com/wheelercj/email-linter/issues/new)!

 I've considered letting users enter their email addresses, but I doubt anyone who really puts email protection services to good use would want to be constantly updating the list.